Develop MVP: Introduction

 Some different kinds of digital MVP approaches are no product MVP, Product-mockup, Single-feature MVP, and MLP.
 Each of these approaches is explained in the later section of this blog.

-For a more effective and lean Minimum Viable Product, you should focus on a small set of initial users.
+You should focus on a small set of initial users for a more effective and lean Minimum Viable Product.
 Focus on solving their highest-order problems, and then keep the rest until the later development process of your digital product.

-The crucial thing here is to have a vision for your MVP and assign a time limit for your MVP development.
+The crucial thing here is to have a vision for your MVP and assign a time limit to develop MVP.
 The advantage of a lean MVP is that it gives a base to iterate.

 It’s precisely what you should aim for while building your MVP.
-It is just a starting point and not your final product to include every feature.
+It is just a starting point, not your final product, to include every feature.
 Contrary to what you might believe, your MVP is not too memorable.

 Do you remember when successful enterprises like Facebook, Airbnb, Twitch, Stripe, and more launched their apps?
 And what do they look like initially?
 There lies the answer.